wutianze/PYNQ_GreenGrass/README.md

   cd /greengrass/ggc/core/
   sudo ./greengrassd start
   ```
-  In other two boards, one is for subscriber, one is for publisher, they both use basicDiscovery.py but with different parameters.
+  In other two boards (one is for subscriber, one is for publisher), they both use basicDiscovery.py but with different parameters.
 - Wait until the deployment is finished and then you can run publisher and subscriber processes finally.
 - The test step is [here](https://docs.aws.amazon.com/zh_cn/greengrass/latest/developerguide/test-comms.html).
 In publisher board, you can run:
   ```shell